Welcome to Me: Plot

 As the show grows in popularity, her friends and family become alienated by her non-flattering depictions of them in her sketches.
 Rainer Ybarra, a graduate student and fan of the show, interviews Alice about her rising stardom, and the two go on a date which ends with her fellating him in her limousine.
-Their tryst is revealed on air, much to Gabe's fury.
+Their tryst is revealed on air much to Gabe's fury.

-While recovering from burns sustained in a cooking accident on the show, Alice decides to introduce a new theme of neutering dogs on the show, utilizing her six years' experience as a veterinary nurse.
+While recovering from burns sustained in a cooking accident on the show, Alice decides to introduce a new theme of neutering dogs on the show utilizing her six years' experience as a veterinary nurse.
 Fed up with her volatility, Gabe finally quits.

 Rich continues to support Alice's decisions until he and the studio are threatened with various lawsuits including slander and health code violations.
-Rich angrily interrupts the show, demanding that Alice should cancel the veterinary procedures.
-Alice abandons the broadcast 40 minutes early, cancels her show and settles the lawsuits, leaving her with $7 million.
+Rich angrily interrupts the show demanding Alice cancel the veterinary procedures.
+Alice abandons the broadcast 40 minutes early, cancels her show, and settles the lawsuits leaving her with $7 million.

-Alice suffers a nervous breakdown, walking naked through the main floor of the casino.
+Alice suffers a nervous breakdown while walking naked through the main floor of the casino.
 She is hospitalized and resumes her medication.
 After being released, she apologizes to Dr. Moffat and contacts Rich to arrange a final episode of Welcome to Me.
-She invites her family and Gina to the broadcast, a lavish telethon aimed at finding owners for her dogs which she has neutered, along with making amends to everyone she has wronged.
-In the show's last moments, Alice gives a heartfelt apology to Gina and praises her for her patience, presenting her with a check for the remaining $7 million of her lottery winnings.
+She invites her family and Gina to the broadcast - a lavish telethon aimed at finding owners for her dogs which she has neutered along with making amends to everyone she has wronged.
+In the show's last moments, Alice gives a heartfelt apology to Gina, praises her for her patience, and presents her with a check for the remaining $7 million of her lottery winnings.